forkymcforkface/RGUI-Pi/README.md

 **Things to Note**
 - Interlacing is not possible with gpio on pi5
 - Kodi disabled (do not use)
+- System is overclocked out of the box for Pi4 and Pi5.
+Fan is required.
+Overclocking does not void the raspberry pi warranty.
 - The OS4 UI is half the frames and feels slow, its an incompatibility with OS4 UI and the Pi5 hardware.
 I cannot fix this since the UI is closed source.
 - If using a pi3 or pi zero2 make sure to scan for games after the first os4 boot, go to ports and apply the pi3/zero2 timings patch.
 - pi pw prior to OS4 migration: rguipi